Eliminating “Wasteful” Drugs Can Reduce Healthcare Spending

 Sara Izadi, PharmD

 Experts estimate the cost of waste in the US healthcare system may be as high as 25% of total healthcare spending.
-While many healthcare sectors contribute to the waste, the pharmaceutical supply chain is an area worthy of particular attention.
+While many healthcare sectors contribute to this, the pharmaceutical supply chain is an area worthy of particular attention.
 Known for its opacity and misaligned incentives, this supply chain has become a wellspring for “wasteful” prescription drug expenditures.

 What is a wasteful drug, and how do you spot one?